What Do Physical And Chemical Changes Have In Common

 The study of physical and chemical changes continues to evolve with advancements in technology and scientific understanding.
 Some current trends and developments include:

-- Environmental Remediation: Chemical reactions are used to clean up pollutants in the environment.
-For example, chemical oxidation can be used to break down organic contaminants in soil and water.
+• Environmental Remediation: Chemical reactions are used to clean up pollutants in the environment.
+To give you an idea, chemical oxidation can be used to break down organic contaminants in soil and water.

 Tips & Expert Advice